 What is the fund’s total expense ratio?

-An ETF’s expense ratio often compares favorably to a mutual fund’s expense ratio if ETFs are similar in product structure, choose the one with the lower cost, while taking into consideration the transaction costs associated with trading the fund.
+An ETF’s expense ratio often compares favorably to a managed fund’s expense ratio if ETFs are similar in product structure, choose the one with the lower cost, while taking into consideration the transaction costs associated with trading the fund.

 Frequent rebalancing can increase your costs.